Redpill-Linpro/alfresco-rl-support-tools/README.md

 * Failed patch in an upgrade (Community or Enterprise)
 * We have seen this several times when Community -> Enterprise upgrades have taken place
 * Renaming of a site (changing its short name/id)
+* Restoring a deleted site (this error comes from a failed patch or upgrade)